SansGuidon/bookmarks/README.md

 curl --user username:password -X POST -F "jenkinsfile=<Jenkinsfile" http://jenkins-url/pipeline-model-converter/validate
 ```
 * [MorganGeek](https://gist.github.com/MorganGeek/2958ba47630a176733e0136b42557284) - (2020) Validating Jenkinsfile in Vim and/or using CLI / terminal
+* [twpayne/chezmoi](https://github.com/twpayne/chezmoi) - Manage your dotfiles across multiple machines, securely. | I'm using it for a while, it's a powerful and fast tool for managing dotfiles, easy to use, transparent and secure, with support of Bitwarden, Vault, pass, LastPass, 1Password, gopass, Keepass, GnuPG, Keychain etc.

 # Collaboration & Problem solving
 > News